 Rather than launching into an answer and figuring out where it will go after you’ve said a few filler words, it’s ok to ask for a moment to consider which example would be best, how you want to approach the question.

 7. Show Your Authenticity

-If you are hired, you’ll work with the people who interviewed you on a regular basis.
-It’s important for you to know what it’s like to work on the campus where you are interviewing, but it’s also important for them to know who you are and what you are like.
+If you are hired, you’ll probably work regularly with the people who interviewed.
+If possible, find out what it’s like to work on the campus where you are interviewing.
+It’s also important for them to know who you are and what you are like.
 Rather than pulling jargon or buzzwords into the conversation, share your ideas in a way that feels natural to you.

 Storytelling is the modern way of packaging yourself in the meeting.
-It provides the perfect method to pull the interview panel in to show who you are as a person.
+It provides the perfect method to grab the interview panel members to show who you are as a person.
 Communicate using relevant stories about why you are an excellent candidate to teach at their college or university.

 8. Show Courtesy and Positive Attitude

-Your teaching interview begins the moment that you step on campus, so it’s important to build the beginnings of good relationships with all the people with whom you interact.
+Your teaching interview begins when you step on campus, so it’s important to build the beginnings of good relationships with all the people with whom you interact.